Committees of the American College of Osteopathic Emergency Physicians

 Members of the Publications and Communications committee are the driving force behind The Pulse.
 They give input into the website, eblasts, social media and more!
 As a member of this committee, you will have a unique opportunity to publish opinions, studies, and cases!
 This committee is always looking for connected members who know how to share ideas and engage across several platforms.

-CME Committee members develop, evaluate, and review the College’s educational products, programs, and venues, and play a large role in developing new opportunities for CME, such as online education, and play an integral part the medical community’s transition to the Single Graduate Medical Education Accreditation System.
+CME Committee members develop, evaluate, and review the College’s educational products, programs, and venues, and play a large role in developing new opportunities for CME, such as online education.

 The Emergency Medical Services Committee is comprised of ACOEP members who work with other associations to bring about substantial improvements to the practice of EMS, disaster medicine, international EMS and more.
 The Committee provides input into the development of pre and postdoctoral training program standards, and act as consultants to the Committee on Continuing Medical Education (CCME) on the development of educational products promoting this area.